 Months of entry

-This course provides a career development pathway for those wishing to specialise in professional education and training within their professional field in social work and social care.
-The course has an applied focus: all modules include practice elements and are research informed.
-Your choice of modules enables you to tailor the course to suit your professional interests.
-The course also acts as a springboard for those wishing to continue on to doctoral studies.
+This course provides a career development pathway for those wishing to specialise in professional education and training within their professional field relevant to social work and or social care.
+All modules include practice elements, are research-informed and can be chosen to suit your professional needs.
+The course is also a springboard for continuation to doctoral studies.

 What will you study

 The course has a national and international focus.
-You will learn about latest developments and research in social work and social care education around the world and the global agenda for social work – an option module on international social work provides the opportunity to undertake a short international learning experience.
-In addition, you will develop the professional practice skills needed to work in professional education and training in social work and social care; eg educating, mentoring, supporting, assessing and managing others; teamwork and interprofessional practice; and leadership skills.
+You will learn about latest developments and research in social work and social care education around the world and the global agenda for social work.
+In addition, you will develop the professional practice skills needed to work in professional education and training in social work, social care or other relevant sectors; eg educating, mentoring, supporting, assessing and managing others; teamwork and interprofessional practice; and leadership skills.
 There is a strong emphasis on developing your critical appraisal of research evidence and exploring ethical frameworks.

-You will need to successfully complete two modules to gain the postgraduate certificate; four modules to gain the postgraduate diploma; and four modules plus a 'capstone' project and a related article suitable for publication to gain the MA.
+You will need to successfully complete two 30 credit modules to gain the postgraduate certificate; four 30 credit modules to gain the postgraduate diploma; and four 30 credit modules plus a 'capstone' project and a related article suitable for publication to gain the MA.

 Information for international students

 All non-UK applicants must meet our English language requirements.
 For this course it is Academic IELTS of 7.0 overall with special conditions in all elements.
-Please make sure you read our full guidance about English language requirements, which includes details of other qualifications we'll consider: http://www.kingston.ac.uk/international/studying-at-kingston/language-requirements/
+Please make sure you read our full guidance about English language requirements, which includes details of other qualifications we'll consider.

 Fees and funding